ProgrammerManstein/FACIAL/README.md

 # FACIAL
 part of digital human, synthesis of head poses and expression.
+You can recurrent the project by using the [jupter notebook](https://www.baidu.com/)
 # Requirements
 Python environment